proplot-dev/proplot/docs/why.rst

 ProPlot introduces the `~proplot.axes.Axes.format` method for changing arbitrary settings *in bulk*.
 Think of this as an expanded and thoroughly documented version of the
 `~matplotlib.artist.Artist` `~matplotlib.artist.Artist.update` method.
+For even more efficiency,
+:ref:`The subplot container class` can be used to identically apply settings to several subplots at once.
 This significantly reduces the amount of code needed to create highly customized figures.

 As an example, it is trivial to see that